Roofing materials as vertical cladding

 Use double courses of tiles at eaves.
 This can be accomplished by laying the first course of eaves/tops tiles with a course of full tiles over it.

-At the tops of walls or under sills, use a course of eaves/tops tiles laid over a course of full tiles.
-Dress a Code 4 lead cover flashing over by 100mm.
+At the tops of walls or under sills, use a course of eaves/tops tiles laid over a course of full tiles, dressing a Code 4 lead cover flashing over by a minimum of 100mm.

 At all 90° corners, use internal (available for concrete plain tiles only) and external tiles.
 Purpose made 135° angle tiles are also available.
 For other angles, close mitre tiles and use Code 3 lead soakers.